A Short & Spooky History of Friday the 13th

 Friday the 13th has long had a spooky reputation, but where did all the fear come from?
 Let’s take a friendly stroll through history to find out!

-First, let’s talk about the number 13.
-It’s been considered unlucky for centuries, especially in Western cultures.
-One theory is that it messes with the "perfect" number 12—think 12 months in a year, 12 zodiac signs, 12 apostles, and so on.
-Add one more, and it feels… off.
-That might be why some buildings skip the 13th floor, jumping straight from 12 to 14!
+The number 13 has been viewed as unlucky for centuries, especially in Western cultures.
+One popular idea is that it disrupts the “perfect” completeness of 12—think 12 months in a year, 12 zodiac signs, and 12 apostles.
+Add one more, and it can feel a little… off.

-Now, Fridays haven’t always had the best reputation either.
-In medieval times, it was considered an unlucky day to start a journey or a new project.
-Some even believed that Eve gave Adam the fateful apple on a Friday.
-And according to Christian tradition, Jesus was crucified on a Friday—adding to the day's somber vibe.
+Fridays haven’t always enjoyed the best press.
+In medieval times, it was considered unlucky to start a journey or new project on a Friday.
+Some traditions even suggest that Eve gave Adam the fateful apple on a Friday, and in Christian belief, Jesus was crucified on a Friday, giving the day a somber association.

-So, when you put Friday and the number 13 together, it’s like a double whammy of bad luck.
-The fear of this combo even has a name: Friggatriskaidekaphobia (try saying that three times fast!).
+Put Friday together with the number 13 and you get a combo many consider extra unlucky.
+The fear of this exact pairing even has a tongue-twister of a name: Friggatriskaidekaphobia (try saying that three times fast!).

-The superstition really took off in the 20th century.
-Some credit Thomas Lawson’s 1907 novel Friday, the Thirteenth, in which a shady stockbroker uses the date to crash the market.
-Then, of course, the spooky Friday the 13th horror movie franchise gave the date a pop culture boost in the 1980s, complete with a hockey-mask-wearing villain named Jason.
+The superstition really picked up steam in the 20th c..
+Some credit Thomas Lawson’s novel Friday, the Thirteenth, where a shady stockbroker uses the date to crash the market.
+Then, the Friday the 13th horror movie franchise in the gave the date a pop-culture boost—complete with a hockey-mask-wearing villain named Jason.

 Despite all the superstitions, most Friday the 13ths pass without any real disasters.
-For many people, it’s just another day—maybe with a little extra mystery or fun.
+For most people, it’s just another day—maybe with a dash of mystery or fun.

-So whether you avoid ladders and black cats or embrace the spooky vibes, Friday the 13th is a quirky little reminder of how stories and traditions shape what we believe.
+Whether you avoid ladders and black cats or embrace the spooky vibes, Friday the 13th is a quirky reminder of how stories and traditions shape what we believe.

 M